Palazzo San Pawl, Hompesch suite

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 Features and Facilities

 |Luxuries||Log fire, Internet access, DVD player, Staffed property|

 |General||Central heating, Air conditioning, TV, CD player, Wi-Fi available|

 |Furniture||Double Beds (1), Sofa Beds (1), Dining seats for 4, Lounge seats for 5|

 |Other||Linen provided, Towels provided|

 |Further details indoors|

-The apartment has just been renovated and surrounds an internal courtyard with a wrought iron balcony overlooking it, and consists of a living room with a functional fireplace, a large bedroom with a king size bed and a modern bathroom en suite (large shower) with a separate small kitchen.
+The apartment-suite surrounds an internal courtyard with a wrought iron balcony overlooking it, and consists of a living room with a functional fireplace, a large bedroom with a king size bed and a modern bathroom en suite (large shower) with a separate small kitchen.

 * Welcome pack provided on arrival.